 Using certain medications, like anticoagulants such as warfarin or aspirin, can increase your risk for bleeding from small blood vessels.
 Bleeding can occur within the seminal tract, which can result in blood in the semen during ejaculation.
 This type of bleeding is rare, however.

-What to do: If bleeding lasts for more than 3 days, you should see a urologist.
+How to treat: If bleeding lasts for more than 3 days, you should see a urologist.
 Be sure to report all medications you are currently taking to assess the need for an alternative or discontinuation.

 3. Prostate biopsy